G-jacobsson/westcoast-education/README.md

 - **Node.js and npm**: You must have Node.js and npm installed on your computer.
 If you don't have them installed, you can download them from [here](https://nodejs.org/).

 - **JSON Server**: This project uses JSON Server to simulate a REST API.
-You can install it globally via npm: npm install -g json-server
+You can install it globally via npm: ```bash npm install -g json-server

 ### Installing